cpea2506/project_euler/README.md

 For example:

-- `cargo euler prob1` to see solution for problem 1
+- `cargo euler 01` to see solution for problem 1
-- `cargo euler prob2` to see solution for problem 2
+- `cargo euler 02` to see solution for problem 2
-- `cargo euler_test prob5` to see test for problem 5
+- `cargo euler test 05` to see test for problem 5